 The facility school program shall comply with the State Education Code and County Board of Education policies, all applicable federal education statutes and regulations and provide for an annual evaluation of the educational program offerings.
 As stated in the 2009 California Standards for the Teaching Profession, teachers shall establish and maintain learning environments that are physically, emotionally, and intellectually safe.
 Youth shall be provided a rigorous, quality educational program that responds to the different learning styles and abilities of students and prepares them for high school graduation, career entry, and post-secondary education.

 All youth shall be treated equally, and the education program shall be free from discriminatory action.
-Staff shall refer to transgender, intersex and gender-nonconforming youth by their preferred name and gender.
+Staff shall refer to transgender, nonbinary, intersex, and gender nonconforming youth by their preferred name and gender.

 (1) The course of study shall comply with the State Education Code and include, but not be limited to, courses required for high school graduation.